Please ensure Javascript is enabled for purposes of website accessibility

 20 nights (or more?) at a Hyatt hotel

 $1,250 should be the baseline in value that you should expect from the card, but you can often get even more value by transferring to hotel or airline partners.
 Hyatt Category 1 hotels cost 5,000 Hyatt points per night.
 So by transferring your Chase Ultimate Rewards points 1:1 to Hyatt, you can get up to 20 nights at a Hyatt hotel.
 I’ve stayed at my share of Category 1 Hyatt hotels and generally find them to be exceptional value (except when the fire alarm goes off in the middle of the night).
-If you’d rather spice it up a bit, you can still get multiple nights at a more luxurious Hyatt like the Hyatt Zilara Rose Hall Montego Bay Jamaica.
+If you’d rather spice it up a bit, you can still get multiple nights at a more luxurious Hyatt like the Hyatt Zilara Rose Hall Montego Bay Jamaica (pictured below).
 You can potentially get even more value if you book a Category 1 off-peak, since those only cost 3,500 Hyatt (or Chase) points per night.

 a group of people on a beach